kelemen/netbeans-gradle-project/readme.md

   is relatively straightforward to implement.
 - Sources for dependencies cannot be downloaded nor attached.
 This could only be implemented like in the Maven plugin if the tooling API is updated.
-- This might be not a limitation for the user but the code base needs a major cleanup.